Thermalization and non-monotonic entanglement growth in an exactly solvable model: Acknowledgement

 \section{Acknowledgement}

-We are especially grateful to Prof. Gautam Mandal for many discussions on this work and for proofreading the draft.
+We thank Gautam Mandal for many discussions on this work and for proofreading the draft.
 This work is possible because of scholarship grants from the Government of India.
 This work was also partly supported by Infosys Endowment for the study of the Quantum Structure of Space Time.